ROCm/rmm-rocm/README.md

 #### `cuda_memory_resource`

-Allocates and frees device memory using `cudaMalloc` and `cudaFree`.
+Allocates and frees device memory using `hipMalloc` and `hipFree`.

 #### `managed_memory_resource`

-Allocates and frees device memory using `cudaMallocManaged` and `cudaFree`.
+Allocates and frees device memory using `hipMallocManaged` and `hipFree`.

-Note that `managed_memory_resource` cannot be used with NVIDIA Virtual GPU Software (vGPU, for use with virtual machines or hypervisors) because [NVIDIA CUDA Unified Memory is not supported by NVIDIA vGPU](https://docs.nvidia.com/grid/latest/grid-vgpu-user-guide/index.html#cuda-open-cl-support-vgpu).
+Note that `managed_memory_resource` cannot be used with NVIDIA Virtual GPU Software (vGPU, for use with virtual machines or hypervisors) because [NVIDIA Unified Memory is not supported by NVIDIA vGPU](https://docs.nvidia.com/grid/latest/grid-vgpu-user-guide/index.html#cuda-open-cl-support-vgpu).

 #### `pool_memory_resource`